 The CIA exam focuses on the following content areas:

 The CIA exam schedule is offered year-round on a per-demand basis.
 In addition, applicants schedule their own test times.
-The exam is administered by Pearson VUE testing centers, which have 900 locations around the world.
+The exam is administered by Pearson VUE testing centers, which have 900 locations worldwide.
 Candidates actually have two options for taking their exams.
 First, they can take them in person at Pearson.
 Alternatively, the CIA exam is now offered via remote proctoring.
 To clarify, candidates can take the exam from their own home office as long as they meet certain remote proctoring requirements.

 Unlike the CFA exam, the three CIA exam parts can be taken in any order.
 Part 1 has 125 questions and a 2.5-hour time limit.
 Parts 2 and 3, on the other hand, each have 100 questions and a two-hour time limit.